kaleb/kaleb.github.com/comp/internet/services/google/_posts/2011-07-14-hangout-hackathon.md

 Deep inside this maze, Mansour noticed that Hangouts made some calls to [Google Wave][5] services.
-This was pretty interesting considering the fact that [Google wave was retired][6] almost 3 years ago.
-Well, not that interesting in that they did state they stated that they will
+This was pretty interesting considering the fact that [Google wave was retired][6] almost a  year ago.
+Well, not that interesting in that they stated that they will
 <q cite="http://googleblog.blogspot.com/2010/08/update-on-google-wave.html">extend
 the technology for use in other Google projects.</q> I really liked Wave none the less, and I wish it had caught on.
 That was not the only interesting